Harshjoon/Peak_detection/README.md

 Although both approches gives good results.
 From the error histograms, the regression approach seems to work better.

+This comes to show how machine learning can be applied to pick up patterns in a time series data.

 ## What's next ?
 Now, I will implement the same thing in 2 dimensions and 3 dimenstions and observe how model complexity( time and space ) changes with increasing the dimensions.